University of Massachusetts Amherst College of Engineering

-The University of Massachusetts Amherst College of Engineering is one of the schools and colleges at the University of Massachusetts Amherst.
+The Daniel J. Riccio Jr. College of Engineering is one of the schools and colleges at the University of Massachusetts Amherst.
 It was established on September 1, 1947 as the School of Engineering and now considered as the best public engineering school in New England, enrolling 2250 undergraduate students and 610 graduate students including 300 M.S. students and 310 Ph.D. students for the 2018–2019 school year.
 The College of Engineering at UMass Amherst has eight buildings, including the Elab II, research facilities, computer labs, and graduate offices.
 It has more than 16,000 living alumni around the world.

 Departments

 The College of Engineering at University of Massachusetts Amherst contains five departments: